praneethtota/Adaptive-Utility-Agent/whitepaper_v03.md

 ## Abstract

 We propose a framework for wrapping frontier language models with an adaptive utility layer that governs behavior through a mathematically grounded utility function.
 Rather than replacing the underlying model, the wrapper evaluates outputs against a continuously updated utility score composed of three terms: **Efficacy** (performance relative to human baseline), **Confidence** (internal consistency and contradiction-free knowledge), and **Curiosity** (drive toward high-upside unexplored domains).
 Each term is field-weighted and subject to domain-specific minimum bounds derived from existing societal standards.
 Critically, the utility function is not merely a monitoring metric — it is the direct training signal for a three-layer continual learning architecture that allows the agent to correct contradictions and improve efficacy between model releases, without waiting for a full retraining cycle.
-We describe the theoretical model, the continual learning pipeline, a concrete MVP implementation targeting code generation, and a roadmap toward broader applicability.
+We describe the theoretical model, the continual learning pipeline, a hardware-adaptive distributed model graph architecture, a concrete MVP implementation targeting code generation, and a roadmap toward broader applicability.

 ---